 Here are the top six things that you need to consider when you become a landlord:

-- Learn everything you can about being a landlord, landlord-tenant law, and other associated information.
+- Educate yourself.
+Learn everything you can about being a landlord, landlord-tenant law and other associated information.
 Become educated about every aspect of the process before you begin.

 - Talk to your insurance company.
-Make sure that you have the right insurance coverage for your home - it is a "fire" policy versus a homeowners policy.
-It is a good idea to require that your tenants to carry homeowners insurance.
-Consider an umbrella liability policy in case your tenant or their guest were to be injured while on your property.
+Make sure that you have the right insurance coverage for your home - is it a "fire" policy or a homeowners policy?
+It is a good idea to require your tenants to carry homeowners insurance.
+Consider an umbrella liability policy in case your tenant or their guest are injured while on your property.

-- Think about whether you want to hire a property manager or manage the property yourself.
+- Think property management.
+Think about whether you want to hire a property manager or manage the property yourself.
 In my experience, hiring a property manager was nearly essential.
 We were thousands of miles away from the property and did not want to rely on friends or family to help with emergencies.
-My property manager has been wonderful, but it took me 5 property managers in two years to find the right fit.
-(He's in the Hampton Roads area, if you need a referral.)
+My property manager has been wonderful, but it took me five property managers in two years to find the right fit.
 Keep in mind that some property management fees might be negotiable - it never hurts to ask.

 - Put everything in writing.
 Have a solid lease reviewed by a lawyer.
 If you are using a property manager, read through the agreement thoroughly before you sign, and make sure that you have factored all the costs into your budget.

 - Consider the tax implications.
 You will need to report all income and expenses to the IRS on a Schedule E, Rental Real Estate.
 You can claim an immediate tax benefit if you depreciate your house as an asset, but that will affect the taxes that you pay when you finally sell the house.
 Also, the rules for excluding capital gains on home sales tend to change, just like most tax rules over the years.